Rules and Regulations

 All Elfin Forest Recreational Reserve visitors are responsible for reading and understanding the following:

 The Reserve opens each day at 8:00 a.m.
-The Reserve is closed on days affected by inclement weather, and on December 25.
-Use of the Reserve outside of posted hours is considered trespassing (California Penal Code 602).
+The Reserve is closed on days affected by inclement weather and on December 25.
+Use of the Reserve outside of posted hours is considered trespassing (California Water Code 71660).

 Please check the main entrance signs for current closing time.
 Closing time is approximately 30-45 minutes before sunset.
-Parking lot gates are locked at closing time and vehicles are subject to tow.
-Use of the Reserve outside of posted hours is considered trespassing (California Penal Code 602).
+Parking lot gates are locked at closing time and vehicles will be locked in or towed at the owner’s expense.
+Use of the Reserve outside of posted hours is considered trespassing (California Water Code 71660).

 All natural resources and wildlife are protected and collecting is not allowed.

 Motorized vehicles and equipment are prohibited beyond designated parking areas (this includes e-bikes).

 Firearms, hunting, fires, smoking, fireworks, and alcohol are prohibited.

 Hiking, biking, and equestrian use is limited to designated trails.
 All off-trail travel is prohibited (this includes dogs).

 Please travel at a safe speed at all times.
 In addition, bicyclists must dismount their bicycles in the immediate vicinity of horses.

 A Special Use Permit is required for group use of the Reserve and is available free of charge from a park ranger or by calling 760-632-4212.
 A group is defined as: